 av û nan hevpar e di nav me de

-Êvar’s multi-disciplinary practice focuses on Kurdish genealogies, colonial violence in archives and their relationship with the trajectory of Kurdish feminism and Kurdish womanhood.
-In her analysis of archives, Êvar investigate the psychological impact of the archived material; how might archives perpetuate violent histories?
-What role does archiving play in shaping freedom - specifically that of occupied people and lands?
-How far does the current archive privilege particular narratives and create bias and conforming in the collective memory?
-Through broadening the range of methodologies she employs in her work, Êvar endeavours to assess the implications of archival structures for Kurdish women’s identity formation.
+Êvar’s personal multi-disciplinary practice focuses on Kurdish genealogies, colonial violence in archives and their relationship with the trajectory of Kurdish feminisms and Kurdish identity.
+In her analysis of archives, she investigates the psychological impact of the archived material and its relationship and with cause and effect.
+She is particularly interested in how collective memory shapes understandings of freedom, specifically for those of occupied identities and lands.
+Through broadening the range of methodologies she employs in her work, Êvar’s endeavour is to assess the implications of archival structures for Kurdish identity formation.

 Tama xwînê ji ava hinaran te / The Fruit of the Dead Tastes of Blood